Structure of a delivery pipeline configuration file

 name field takes a string that must be unique per project and location.

-Annotations and labels are stored with the delivery pipeline resource.
+Delivery pipeline configuration can include annotations and labels.
+Annotations and labels are stored with the delivery pipeline resource after the pipeline has been registered.

 An arbitrary string describing this delivery pipeline.
 This description is shown in the delivery pipeline details in Google Cloud Console.